matthewcrowley/swe3643-project/README.md

 ```

 ## Executing Unit Tests
 I will now walk you through executing the unit tests of this project through the command line.
-This will be a step by-step-process with numbered instructions.
-After I show you how to execute the tests from the command line, I will then provide an optional section showing you how to execute the tests in the Rider IDE (*if you have it on your machine*), but it is not needed to execute the tests because you can ignore that section and execute the unit tests from the command prompt.<br><br>Please note that these command line instructions are tailored to those who have little to no experience in the command line / terminal.<br><br>
+This will be a step by-step-process with numbered instructions. <br><br>Please note that these command line instructions are tailored to those who have little to no experience in the command line / terminal.<br><br>
 **Executing the Unit Tests from the Command Line**
 This is the step-by-step process to cloning this repository to your machine and executing the unit tests from your command line.
 When given a command for you to input into your command line, feel free to copy and paste!
 1. Clone the repository to your machine.